Philip Furneaux: Activist

 Furneaux was known for his work on behalf of the rights of nonconformists.
 His name is associated with the progress of the 'sheriff's case,’ a legal case before the courts in the period 1754 to 1767.
 It arose out of an expedient adopted in 1748 by the Corporation of London to raise money for building the Mansion House, by fining nonconformists who declined to qualify for the office of Sheriff of London in accordance with the Sacramental Test Act.
 In 1754, three nonconformists resisted this imposition.
 The case reached the House of Lords in 1767, and in February of that year was decided in favour of the nonconformists; and it was on this occasion that Lord Mansfield delivered the speech in which occurs the remark that the 'dissenters' way of worship' is not only lawful but 'established.'
 This speech was reported, without notes, by Furneaux with assistance from another hearer, Samuel Wilton, D.D., independent minister of the Weighhouse, Eastcheap.
 Mansfield, who revised the report, found in it only ta few small errors.

 In 1769 the fourth volume of William Blackstone's Commentaries on the Laws of England appeared, in which, under the head of 'Offences against God and Religion,’ nonconformity is treated as a crime.
 Joseph Priestley was the first to attack this opinion; Blackstone replied in a pamphlet (2 September 1769).
 In the following year Furneaux published his 'Letters to Mr. Justice Blackstone,’ with a moral argument against enforcing religious truths by civil penalties.

 Furneaux was present on 6 February 1772 in the gallery of the House of Commons with Edward Pickard, presbyterian minister of Carter Lane, when the clerical petition for relief from subscription, known as the 'Feathers' petition,’ was under discussion.
 The speeches of Sir William Meredith and Sir George Savile in favour of the petition were reported by Furneaux from memory.
 In the course of the debate the remark was made by Lord North, who opposed the petition, that if similar relief were asked by the dissenting clergy there would be no reasonable objection to it.
 Acting on this hint Furneaux and Pickard called a meeting of nonconformist ministers of the three denominations, who adopted an application to Parliament (prepared by Furneaux) for relief from doctrinal subscription.
 A relief bill passed the Commons on 3 April 1772 without a division; on 18 May it was rejected in the Lords.
 In support of a second bill to the same effect Furneaux published his 'Essay on Toleration' (1773).
 Relief was at length granted (1779), but not, as Furneaux desired, without a test.
 In the new subscription, the Holy Scriptures were substituted for the Thirty-Nine Articles.

+He was a friend of Anne Steele (the writer Theodosia).